 14. Is the event Rain or Shine?
 The competition will be held regardless of the weather.
 Bring appropriate clothing and shoes.
 Please bring sunscreen, hats, and water bottles for warm and sunny weather.
 There may also be early morning dew on the field’s grass.
 Please bring rain gear if rain is possible.
-In the event of extreme weather, the NC Envirothon committee will have an Emergency Action Plan for team to follow.
+In the event of hazardous weather, the NC Envirothon committee will have an Emergency Action Plan for team to follow.

 15. What is the Dress Code?
 Do not wear any item of clothing or anything else that may identify your team by city, county, or school.
 Team members will be given North Carolina Envirothon t-shirts at check-in